rahulm/ece239-deepracer/README.md

 # ece239-deepracer
 An implementation of the AWS DeepRacer PPO algo, for Reinforcement Learning (ECE 239AS) under Prof. Lin Yang at UCLA.

+By Rahul Malavalli, Glen Meyerowitz, and Joshua Vendrow.

 ### Required Functions
 1. Generate environment (race track of the form y = f(x) over some domain x = [x_min, x_max]